Adelaide Leavy: Career

 Leavy divorced in 1946, but continued using the surname professionally until 1948, when she married William N. Passen, a public relations officer for the Hialeah Park Race Track.
 The couple would have two children, Jenny and Carl, before their marriage ended in 1962.
 By the early 1950s, she had her own studio, Addie Passen Photography, and was working with Helena Rubinstein's publicity department.
 Her office was in the Carnegie Hall Tower and she operated her studio for forty years.
 She was one of the first photographers to shoot Pat Cleveland, creating a portfolio for the fourteen year old in 1964.
 Around 1972, Passen married Herbert Millington, an economics professor, who lived in Upper Saddle River, New Jersey.
 She was one of the photographers who worked with Italian model Fabio when he first came to the United States in the late 1980s.
-Passen also did reference photographs for illustrator David B. Mattingly for his fantasy works through the 1990s, as well as for other illustrators doing romance novel covers.
+Passen also did reference photographs for illustrator David B. Mattingly for his fantasy works through the 1990s, notably on Animorphs, as well as for other illustrators doing romance novel covers.